 Pure colours are easily intermixable to achieve bright secondary colours.
 Challenge has all the versatility of an acrylic paint at a very economical price.
 It is highly suitable for general use in art education where a low-priced, trouble-free paint is desired.

-Derivan Challenge is available in easy to use 500 ml and economical 2 litre collapsible plastic bottles.
+Derivan Challenge is available in easy to use 500 ml bottles and a convenient 2 litre recyclable Eco-Pak soft pouch.

 Derivan Challenge can be made waterproof by the addition of Derivan Polymer Gloss Varnish (water-based).